xaix1999/bitburner/README.md

 V1.4.0 compatible

+8plus.js - 8.35 GB - It's Back!
+Started as a 1/1/1 hack/grow/weaken batch script, and was reduced to "multithreading" batches in order to stay under the 75k thread issue of my client locking up.
+Slight improvement over less8.

 corrupt.js - 249.6 / 63.6 / 17.1 GB per Source-File 4 level - Simple script to commit crimes in bitnodes that have less profitable hacking.

 doubles.js - 21.6 GB - Script used to make sure that sleeves are recovered and able to train combat stats.
 The hacking training seems less effective.